rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 WHERE casts LIKE '%Salman Khan%'
   AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```
-Objective: Count the number of movies featuring 'Salman Khan' in the last 10 years.

-17. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India
+14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India

 ```sql
 SELECT